harpocrates/language-rust/README.md

 itself.
 When `language-rust` and `rustc` have diverging AST, the divergence should be detailed in the documentation.

+## Building with Stack

+With the [Stack][1] tool installed, you should only need to run

+    stack init
+    stack install

+The second command is responsible for pulling in all of the dependencies (including executable tools like [Alex][2], [Happy][3], and GHC itself) and then compiling everything.

 ## Evolution of Rust

 As Rust evolves, so will `language-rust`.
 We will make a best effort to support unstable features